Topological defects in spiral wave chimera states

 When the phase lag is in the intermediate range $\alpha_0 < \alpha < \alpha_1$ (where $\alpha_1 \approx 27^\circ$), the system develops again a pair of spiral waves [Fig.~\ref{fig:2}(b)].
 However, in contrast to the previous regime, an incoherent core emerges at the center.
 The two vortices eventually annihilate, and the system relaxes into a planar oscillation state.
 We observe that the spatial variation of the order parameter becomes more gradual in this regime, indicating an increase in the size of the incoherent core.
 Nevertheless, for $\alpha < \alpha_1$, the system fails to sustain a stable incoherent structure in the long term.

 In the regime $\alpha_1 < \alpha < \alpha_2$ (with $\alpha_2 \approx 63^\circ$), the system sustains a stable pair of spiral waves with persistent incoherent cores, as shown in Fig.~\ref{fig:2}(c).
-The order parameter distribution reveals an interference pattern between the spiral cores that forms a nearly square geometry, an artifact that we attribute to the square-shaped boundary conditions of the simulation, As $\alpha\approx60^\circ$, the symmetry between the two spiral waves is progressively broken, and the system ultimately evolves into a state consisting of one large spiral wave and one (or more) smaller companion spiral.
+The order parameter distribution reveals an interference pattern between the spiral cores that forms a nearly square geometry, an artifact that we attribute to the square-shaped boundary conditions of the simulation.
+As $\alpha\approx60^\circ$, the symmetry between the two spiral waves is progressively broken, leading the system to settle into a configuration characterized by a dominant large spiral wave accompanied by one or more smaller spirals.
+Furthermore, during the translation of these spiral wave chimeras, distinct filamentary structures emerge within the incoherent core~\cite{bataille2023traveling}.

 Finally, for large phase lags, $\alpha_2 < \alpha < \pi/2$, the system displays highly irregular patterns corresponding to a turbulent state [Fig.~\ref{fig:2}(d)].
 This regime is characterized by the rapid expansion of incoherent cores, leading to the gradual degradation of coherent structures and the onset of large-scale, unpredictable dynamics.
 The order parameter distributions exhibit hallmark features of turbulence, including pronounced spatiotemporal fluctuations, indicating that the system has entered a highly chaotic dynamical regime.